 To make an effective treatment decision, growers should couple their nematode sample report with information on the field history.

-“If the field had early dying in the past, the grower needs to treat at any nematode level,” Luff explained.
+"lf the field had early dying in the past, the grower needs to treat at any level of the root lesion nematode," Luff explained.

-A field under low pressure from nematodes can be treated with a combination of Velum® Prime and Movento®.
-At higher nematode levels, the same treatments can be used following a kick-start from a fumigant.
+A field under low pressure from nematodes can be treated with a combination of Velum® Prime and Movento HL®.
+At higher nematode levels, the same treatments can be used following a fall soil fumigation treatment.
 Any crop management plan, of course, must comply with label instructions for each material.

-Luff recommends two sequential applications of Velum Prime at planting, in ½ to ¾ inches of water, at the 6- to 10-inch plant stage or at row closure, depending on the nematode species and population.
-Roughly 21 days after the Velum Prime application, Luff recommends treating with Movento and then making a second sequential Movento application 14 days later.
+Luff recommends two sequential applications of Velum Prime, one at planting, and the second in ½ to ¾ inches of water at the 6- to 10-inch plant stage or at row closure, depending on the nematode species and population.
+Roughly 21 days after the last Velum Prime application, Luff recommends treating with Movento HL and then making a second sequential Movento HL application 14 days later.

-Luff also recommends applying a protectant fungicide between the Velum Prime applications and ending the season with additional protectant applications.
+Luff also recommends tank mixing a protectant fungicide with Velum Prime applications, between applications where applicable and ending the season with additional protectant applications.
 Those fungicides can add disease protection and help with resistance management.

 The Payoff: Higher Yield and Improved Quality

-“The big advantage of using Velum Prime is the nematode management plus the disease management,” Luff said.
-“We talk a lot about early dying complex, but we can’t forget early blight and white mold.
-Velum Prime offers suppression of these diseases.”
+"The big advantage of using Velum Prime is the nematode management plus the disease management," Luff said.
+"We talk a lot about early dying complex, but we can't forget the role that early blight, white mold, botrytis and black dot play in the complex .
+Velum Prime offers suppression of these diseases."

-Data shows a Velum Prime plus Movento program increases yield up to 82 hundredweight per acre.
-With systemic activity, Movento offers sustained in-season nematode protection and prevents juvenile nematodes from developing.
+Data shows a Velum Prime plus Movento HL program increases yield up to 82 hundredweight per acre.
+With systemic activity, Movento HL offers sustained in-season nematode protection and prevents juvenile nematodes from developing.
 The disease and nematode control offered by Velum Prime add to the return on investment.
-Velum Prime offers wide-spectrum nematicidal activity and is an excellent management tool for root-knot and root-lesion nematodes.
-Velum Prime also suppresses early blight and white mold.
+Velum Prime offers wide-spectrum nematicidal activity and is an excellent management tool for root-lesion nematodes.
+Velum Prime also suppresses early blight, white mold and other diseases that can contribute to potato early dying.
 The overall impact of improved root health also helps create a healthy bottom line.

 Whichever direction a grower takes, the goal is efficient, effective nematode management to protect potato roots and increase yield and quality.